CSaratakij/MainBlog/content/projects/Doppelganger.md

 Later on, I occasionally remind player about how focus ability work.
 And introduce other limitation of the focus ability.

-In this case, It's about the position of the character when start using the focus ability is matter.
+In this case, It's about the position of the character when start using the focus ability matter.

 ![tutorial-4](/dg-7.png)